apramus/invFSxfunc/README.md

 # Data from

-Ramus AP, Silliman BR, Thomsen MS, Long ZT (2017) An invasive foundation species enhances multifunctionality in a coastal ecosystem.
-In Press.
+Ramus AP, Silliman BR, Thomsen MS, Long ZT (2017) An invasive foundation species enhances multifunctionality in a coastal ecosystem. *PNAS* (In Press).

 This respository contains the plot-level data used to generate all analyses and figures presented in the paper.
 We plan to update it to include the corresponding R codes used for analyses at some point the future.